metal-stack/cluster-api-provider-metalstack/docs/BUILD.md

 1. Regenerate with `make generate`
 1. Rebuild the manager with `make manager`
 1. Start your manager again with `./bin/manager-<os>-<arch>`
-1. Delete your infrastructure provider for Metal with `clusterctl --config=... delete --infrastructure=metal`
+1. Delete your infrastructure provider for MetalStack with `clusterctl --config=... delete --infrastructure=metalstack`
-1. Reapply your infrastructure provider for Metal with `clusterctl --config=... init --infrastructure=metal`
+1. Reapply your infrastructure provider for MetalStack with `clusterctl --config=... init --infrastructure=metalstack`

 The core components do not need to be reapplied.